odf/ceci-core/README.md

 };
 ```

-This shows how go blocks can be used in a straightforward way to pass on results of asynchronous computations.
-The call to `go` returns a deferred which is eventually resolved with the return value from the go block itself.
 We can now use this from another go block in the usual way:

 ```javascript
 cc.go(function*() {